 Gather your data

 New campaigns and ads should be left to run for at least two weeks to gather a good baseline of data.
 This is when you can start to sort through valuable metrics like clicks, impressions, click-through-rate, average cost-per-click, and conversions to name a few.
-Understanding an applying these metrics will allow you to calculate real, actual ROI from your PPC campaigns – something that’s not as easy to do with organic marketing campaigns.
+Understanding an applying these metrics will allow you to calculate real, actual ROI from your PPC marketing campaigns – something that’s not as easy to do with organic marketing campaigns.

 In this example, you can see data for a fairly new search network campaign.
 We want to focus in on number of impressions, CTR (click-through-rate,) average CPC (cost-per-click,) average position, conversions, cost per conversions, conversion rate, etc.